osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install OSIsoft Adapter for DNP3 using Docker.md

 Complete the following to run the container:

-1. Use the docker container image `dnp3adapter` created previously.
+1. Use the docker container image `dnp3adapter` previously created.
 2. Type the following in the command line (`sudo` may be necessary):

 	```bash
 	docker run -d --network host -v /dnp3:/usr/share/OSIsoft/ dnp3adapter
 	```

-Port `5590` is accessible from the host and you can make REST calls to DNP3 Adapter from applications on the local host computer.
-In this example, all data that would be written to the container is instead written to the host directory.
-In this example, the host directory is a directory on the local machine, `/dnp3`.
+Port `5590` is accessible from the host and you can make REST calls to the DNP3 Adapter from applications on the local host computer.
+In this example, all data that would be written to the container is instead written to the host directory and the host directory is a directory on the local machine, `/dnp3`.
 You can specify any directory.

 ### Port number change

-To use a different port other than `5590` you can specify a `portnum` variable on the `docker run` command line.
-For example, to start the adapter using port `6000` instead of `5590`, you use the command line:
+To use a different port other than `5590`, you can specify a `portnum` variable on the `docker run` command line.
+For example, to start the adapter using port `6000` instead of `5590`, use the command line:

 ```bash
 docker run -d -e portnum=6000 --network host dnp3adapter